k1kolev/info/features/ui-ux-features/presence.md

 People nowadays are always busy with something during their workday.

-There are many reasons why people may be unavailable to respond at the time you seek their attention.
+Attending meetings after meetings, chasing down deadlines, being frequently on the go, people are constantly juggling tasks and shifting between priorities, making real-time availability tracking more essential than ever.

-From attending meetings after meetings to being frequently on the go,
+There are many reasons why team members may be unavailable to respond at the time you seek their attention.

 we must make sure the people we're trying to connect to and collaborate must be available to respond to us.